ThorNolan/liri-node-app/README.md

 LIRI Bot
 ==============================================

-A command line node app I made that takes in parameters and gives you back data by using the Axios package to make calls to the Bands in Town, Spotify and OMDB APIs.
+A command line Node.js app I made that takes in parameters from the command line and retrieves data about them.
+It will print the information it retrieves about upcoming concerts, any song name you choose to input, or any movie.
+It does so by using the Axios package to make calls to the Bands in Town, Spotify and OMDB APIs, and relies on a few different Node packages to make requests, read files, and format dates and times.

 ## How to Deploy the App: